utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/publish-private-network-elements-with-api.md

 ![The new Private API Network folder](https://assets.postman.com/postman-docs/v10/private-network-new-folder-created.jpg)

-Save the `id` value in the response (for example, save it as a collection variable).
-You can use it as the `parentFolderId` value in other requests, such as adding elements to the folder or sub-folders.
+Save the `id` value in the response.
+For example, save it as a collection variable called `{{folderId}}`.
+You can then use it as the `parentFolderId` value in other requests, such as adding elements to the folder or sub-folders.

+## Add elements to your Private API Network folder

 Your Private API Network folder's elements (collections, APIs, and workspaces) are links to the original element.
 If that source element changes, then the Private API Network automatically reflects these changes.

+In the following examples, the `{{folderId}}` variable references the `id` value returned when you created the Private API Network folder (for example, `1`).

 ### Add a collection to a folder

-Use this HTTP request to [add a collection](https://www.postman.com/postman/workspace/postman-public-workspace/example/12959542-c3766325-01d8-4f71-963f-a95892451acc) to your Private API Network folder.
-The request uses the `{{folderId}}` variable, which references the `id` value returned when you created the Private API Network folder (for example, `1`):
+This HTTP request [adds a collection](https://www.postman.com/postman/workspace/postman-public-workspace/example/12959542-c3766325-01d8-4f71-963f-a95892451acc) to your Private API Network folder.

 ```http
 POST /network/private HTTP/1.1